 CANADA CHRONICLES AND CIRCUS

 Good news for my Canadian fans.
-My publishers in Canada, HarperCollins, are planning to release Zom-B Chronicles (the first 3 books of the series, in a low-cost bind-up edition) on October 14th, the same day that Zom-B Family goes on sale, in both physical and ebook format — a great way to get started on the series if you haven’t already, and much more economical than buying the individual books!
+My publishers in Canada, HarperCollins, have released Zom-B Chronicles, the first 3 books of the series, in a low-cost bind-up edition -- it wasn't due to go on sale until October 14th, the same day that Zom-B Family goes on sale, but it's come through a bit quicker than planned, so it's available to buy NOW -- hurrah!!!
+(Havig said that, it's not yet up on Amazon Canada because of a technical issue, but should be one there soon.)
+Zom-B Chronicles is on sale in both physical and ebook format, and it's a great way to get started on the series if you haven’t already, and much more economical than buying the individual books!
 And if you buy it as an eBook, it’s going to be even better value, as they’re including Zom-B Circus, the short additional book I wrote for the series (which I’ve decided to refer to from henceforth as volume 6.5), for free as part of the online package!!
-But if you prefer to buy the physical version of Zom-B Chronicles, don’t worry, as you will also be able to buy Zom-B Circus online all by itself as an eBook by CLICKING HERE.
-Please note, at the moment the eBook of Zom-B Circus is priced at $9.99.
-I think that is WAY too high, and I've asked my Candian publishers to lower it.
-If they do, I'll be happy to support it, but if they don't, I have to say that I don't think it's worth that much (it was never my intention for it to be sold at the same price as a normal novel), and I'd advise my Canadian fans not to buy it at that price.

 I’ve added new covers to my site, from Canada, France, Taiwan, UK, and the USA.
 To check them out, along with every other Darren Shan that there has ever been click here: http://www.darrenshan.com/covers/